Code-Institute-Submissions/The-Sustainable-Fashion-Project-Dublin/README.md

 - Highlight and raise awareness of the environmental and ethical impact of Fast Fashion
 - To promote sustainability in the fashion industry
 - To encourage users to think about impact of the choices they make when buying clothes
-- To encourage users to change the way they shop to lessen the impat on the planet
+- To encourage users to change the way they shop to lessen the impact on the planet
 - To offer tangible alternatives to users

 ---